 Creates a criminal offence of allowing any dog (i.e. of any breed or type) to be dangerously out of control in any place.
 A dog can be regarded as being dangerously out of control on any occasion where it causes fear or apprehension to a person that it may injure them.
 Furthermore, if that dog does injure a person, then the offence is aggravated.

 Legal action may be taken against the owner and/or the person in charge of the dog at the time.

 Section 2 Dogs Act 1871

-Requires that the owner is brought before a Magistrates’ Court following the laying of a complaint and if the Magistrate is satisfied that the complaint is justified, they can make any order they feel appropriate to require the owner to ensure that the dog is kept under proper control, or in extreme cases destroyed.
+Requires that the owner is brought before a Magistrates’ Court following the laying of a complaint.
+If the Magistrate is satisfied that the complaint is justified, they can make any order they feel appropriate to require the owner to ensure that the dog is kept under proper control, or in extreme cases destroyed.

 Importantly, this is regardless of whether the dog is in a private or public place.

 Section 8 creates a number of offences associated with the fighting or baiting of animals, the organisation of animal fights and its associated activities; for example, if a person deliberately sets a dog onto a horse.

 Dogs (Protection of Livestock) Act 1953

 An offence under this act is committed if a dog worries livestock (attacks or chases in a way which may reasonably be expected to cause injury or suffering), on any agricultural land.
 The owner of the dog, and, if it is in the charge of a person other than its owner, that person also, shall be guilty of an offence.